elsachica/L2/README.md

 - **PhoneNumberValidator**: Tests phone numbers for both Swedish and US formats.
 - **PasswordValidator**: Ensures that passwords meet the required length and character rules.
 - **DateFormatValidator**: Tests if the date formats YYYY-MM-DD and DD/MM/YYYY are valid.
+- **UserNameValidator**: Ensures that usernames are 3 to 16 characters long and contain only letters, numbers, and underscores.

 To run the tests, use the command:
 ```bash